Death of Michael Hickson: Reactions

 St. David's released a statement clarifying, in part, that "This was not a matter of hospital capacity.
 It had nothing to do with Mr. Hickson's abilities or the color of his skin."
 Family Eldercare, the agency that was appointed to act as Hickson's guardian, released a statement arguing that "Mr. Hickson's spouse, family, and the medical community were in agreement with the decision not to intubate Mr. Hickson".

 The National Council on Disability issued a statement denouncing the denial of care and calling for an investigation by the Office of Civil Rights.

 Proposed Legislation

 A bill, HB 3063: The Michael Hickson Act, has been authored by John T. Smithee proposed in the Texas House of Representatives that would require guardians to contact family members of their wards regarding end-of-life decisions.

+Fifth Circuit Court

+The case Hickson v.
+St. David’s Healthcare Partnership, pertaining to a civil case on Hickson's death, is before the 5th Circuit Court, but the date the case will be heard is unknown.